Learn About Neurogenic Bladder

 Offers Telehealth

-Eric Rovner is an Urologist in Charleston, South Carolina.
+Eric Rovner is a Urologist in Charleston, South Carolina.
 Dr. Rovner is rated as an Elite provider by MediFind in the treatment of Neurogenic Bladder.
-His top areas of expertise are Urinary Incontinence, Stress Urinary Incontinence, Frequent or Urgent Urination, Bladder Reconstruction, and Reconstructive Urology Surgery.
+His top areas of expertise are Urinary Incontinence, Stress Urinary Incontinence, Frequent or Urgent Urination, Reconstructive Urology Surgery, and Bladder Reconstruction.
 Dr. Rovner is currently accepting new patients.

 What are the support groups for Neurogenic Bladder?